 This content has been automatically translated from Ukrainian.

-Arita-yaki (Arita ware) is a common name for various styles of Japanese porcelain that were made in the city of Arita, located in Saga Prefecture on the island of Kyushu, Japan.
-Arita-yaki appeared at the end of the 16th century and was one of the first forms of Japanese porcelain.
+Arita-yaki (Arita ware) is a general term for various styles of Japanese porcelain that were produced in the city of Arita, located in Saga Prefecture on the island of Kyushu, Japan.
+Arita-yaki emerged in the late 16th century and was one of the first forms of Japanese porcelain.

-Arita-yaks are usually distinguished by their high quality and different design.
+Arita-yaki is usually characterized by its high quality and variety of designs.
 These products can include everything from decorative vases to tea cups and plates.
-One of Arita Yaka's most famous styles is Kakiemon, which was developed in the 17th century and is known for its bright colors and detailed decorations.
+One of the most famous styles of Arita-yaki is Kakiemon, which was developed in the 17th century and is known for its bright colors and detailed decorations.

-Arita yaks continue to be a popular form of pottery in the modern world, and many variations of it, such as Imari yaks, are used in everyday life and as decorative objects around the world.
+Arita-yaki continues to be a popular form of ceramics in the modern world, and many of its variations, such as Imari-yaki, are used in everyday life and as decorative items around the globe.

 This post doesn't have any additions from the author yet.